 was just as pleased with promises of extra cash.

-that the Greens are concerned about the overall level of funding for the FE and skills sector, especially as the sector can play a significant role in bringing down youth unemployment after the election.
+Chief executive Stewart Segal said: "We are pleased that the Greens are concerned about the overall level of funding for the FE and skills sector, especially as the sector can play a significant role in bringing down youth unemployment after the election.